 Sometimes you only realise after leaving somewhere that you have just missed the best market for a particular craft.
 Our travels in Morocco highlighted this especially.
 Moroccan craftsmanship isn’t homogenous across the country, and different towns have their specialities.
 In this post, I have described what items to bring home from your trip to Morocco and where to find them.

-Morocco iis souvenir hunter’s paradise and it is not hard to see why all the hype.
+Morocco is a souvenir hunter’s paradise and it is not hard to see why all the hype.
 Whatever the material there is a Moroccan tradition of working it by hand to enrich it with fine craftsmanship.
-Moroccan craftsmen pour their heart and souls into their work, often in family-run workshops where craft knowledge and islamic patterns pass from generation to generation.
+Moroccan craftsmen pour their hearts and souls into their work, often in family-run workshops and shops where craft knowledge and Islamic patterns pass from generation to generation.
 Moroccan craftsmanship brings out the best of the artisans’ skills together with the qualities of raw materials.
 These may be silk, leather, wood, glass, silver and brass.
 This use of simple traditional materials also means the items you buy will last and age gracefully.

 Moroccan souks, bazaars and medinas.